-procedures ac dopted by the City of Scranton and approved by HUD.
-By my signature, below I sly consent to such public disclosure.
-DATE: APPLICANT: Signature Title CONFLICT O APPLICABLE EVERY BOARD MEMBER MUST INDIVIDUALLY SIGN A F INTEREST CERTIFICATION TO BE SUBMITTED WITH THIS APPLICATION FIONS ONE PERSON SIGNING ONLY MAY RESULT IN APPLICATION BEING NIZATIN MUST WAIT UNTIL NEXT BOARD MEETING FOR EACH BOARD SIGN A CONFLICT OF INTEREST FORM PLEASE EXPLAIN BELOW:
+ssly consent to such public disclosure.
+Signature Title APPLICABLE EVERY BOARD MEMBER MUST INDIVIDUALLY SIGN ADFINITEREST CERTIFICATION TO BE SUBMITTED WITH THIS APPLICATION PRIORS ONE PERSON SIGNING ONLY MAY RESULT IN APPLICATION BEING ANIZATIN MUST WAIT UNTIL NEXT BOARD MEETING FOR EACH BOARD SIGN A CONFLICT OF INTEREST FORM PLEASE EXPLAIN BELOW:

-I understand that if it is determined that this application for assistance constitutes an actual or potential conflict of interest under applicable federal regulations, this application may be considered for an exception, in which case this application will be publicly disclosed pursuant to
+I understand that if it is determined that this application for assistance constitutes an actual or potential conflict of interest under applicable federal regulations, this application may be considered for an exception, in which case this application will be publicly disclosed pursuant to procedures adopted by the City of Scranton and approved by HUD.
+By my signature, below I